 Financial projections supplement your funding information by showing potential lenders and investors that your business has a positive financial outlook.

-This section should include a:
+This section should include the following key information:

-- Sales forecast: The amount of money you expect to raise from sales
+- Sales forecast.
+The amount of money you expect to raise from sales.

-- Cash flow statement: Your cash flow balance and monthly cash flow patterns–how much is coming in and going out of your business every month
+- Cash flow statement.
+Your cash flow balance and monthly cash flow patterns–how much is coming in and going out of your business every month.

-- Balance sheet: An overview of the financial health of your business
+- Balance sheet.
+An overview of the financial health of your business.

-- Profit and loss statement: Your profit level and how much you expect to make based on projected sales, minus the cost of overheads and providing goods or services.
+- Profit and loss statement.
+Your profit level and how much you expect to make based on projected sales, minus the cost of overheads and providing goods or services.

 If your business is already established, you’ll need to include financial figures from the last three years (or however long you’ve been trading if it’s less than three years) for all of the above, other than your sales forecast.